-No established public trading market currently exists for either the ATS Class A Common Stock or the ATC Common Stock.
+No established public trading market currently exists for the ATS Class A Common Stock.
+As of February 1, 1998, there were 18 holders of record of ATS Common Stock.

 ATS has not paid a dividend on any class of its capital stock and anticipates that it will retain future earnings, if any, to fund the development and growth of its business and does not anticipate paying cash dividends on shares of ATS Common Stock in the foreseeable future.
 In addition, each Tower Operating Subsidiary is and will be restricted under the Tower Loan Agreement from paying dividends on the stock (distributions to its partners, in the case of ATSLP) and repurchasing, redeeming or otherwise acquiring any shares of ATS Common Stock.
 Since ATS has no significant assets other than its ownership of each Tower Operating Subsidiary, its ability to pay dividends to its stockholders in the foreseeable future is restricted.
 See "Description of American Tower Systems Capital Stock--Dividend Restrictions" and "Management's Discussion and Analysis of Financial Condition and Results of Operations of American Tower Systems--Liquidity and Capital Resources".